christopher-bimson/christopher-bimson.github.io/content/posts/enforcing-architecture-constraints-with-archunit/index.md

 title: "Enforcing Architecture Constraints With ArchUnit"
 date: 2024-07-11T13:00:07+01:00
 draft: false
 summary: "Relying on manually reviewed pull requests to ensure that architecture constraints are being followed?
 Don't.
-Define the rules of your architecture and write unit tests to ensure they are not broken instead."
+Instead, define the rules of your architecture and write unit tests to ensure they are not broken."
 images: []
 resources:
 - name: "featured-image"